angeligareta/blender-animation/README.md

 </p>

 ## Description
-Project for the subject 3D Graphics and Modelling at University College Cork.
-The work consist on creating a one-minute CG Animation using the open software *Blender*.
+Project for the subject 3D Graphics and Modelling at <a href="https://www.ucc.ie/en/">University College Cork</a>.
+The work consist on creating a one-minute CG Animation using the open software <a href="https://www.blender.org/">Blender</a>.
 The short-film will be based on a Zombie attack that occurs on the UCC Quad.
 Besides, there has to be an original character created from scratch.

 ## Process
 ### Modelling the character Brush